sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 3. In the main panel, you can ask questions about the PDF data.

-This workflow uses the AI starter kit as is with an ingestion, retrieval, and Q&A workflows.
+This pipeline uses the AI starter kit as is with an ingestion, retrieval, and Q&A workflows.
 More details are provided below:

 <details>
 <summary> Ingestion workflow </summary>